Psalms of Asaph: Psalm 81 (MT) / Psalm 80 (LXX and Vulg.)

-Psalm 82 (MT) / Psalm 81 (LXX)
+Psalm 82 (MT) / Psalm 81 (LXX and Vulg.)

-The stress of this psalm is placed on judgment both from human judges and from God and declares the strong bonds between moral and physical order.
-It comments on the act of God rebuking the kings and unjust human judges of Israel for not treating the poor with respect.
+The stress of this psalm is placed on judgment for iniquity, from human judges and from God, and declares the strong bonds between moral and physical order.
+It comments on the act of God rebuking the kings and unjust human judges of Israel (or gods; it presents the monolatrous view, that God ["Elohim"] is greater than the other gods ["elohim"]) for not treating the poor with respect.
 This psalm ends with a prayer for justice.

-Psalm 83 (MT) / Psalm 82 (LXX)
+Psalm 83 (MT) / Psalm 82 (LXX and Vulg.)

 The last Asaph psalm and the last Elohistic psalm highlights the lament of the people due to their fear of the invasion and of Israel.
 However then it reveals how God is in control of all occurrences and prays that the current enemy will be destroyed as all the enemies of the past were destroyed.